Coverage Guarantees for Pseudo-Calibrated Conformal Prediction under Distribution Shift: Analytical Results

 \subsection{Source-Tuned Pseudo-Calibration}

-From~\eqref{eq:stochdominance}, we see that pseudo-labeling is pessimistic in score space.
-Specifically, it tends to produce smaller quantile thresholds and therefore smaller prediction sets, often resulting in undercoverage relative to calibration with true labels.
-To mitigate this pessimism, we interpolate between pseudo-labels and random labels in a data-dependent manner.
+From~\eqref{eq:stochdominance}, pseudo-labeling is pessimistic in score space.
+It tends to produce smaller quantile thresholds and smaller prediction sets, often resulting in undercoverage relative to calibration with true labels.
+To mitigate this pessimism, we keep the pseudo-label where the classifier is confident and randomize where it is uncertain.
+Since random labels can carry larger scores, this lifts the threshold and enlarges sets where the pseudo-label is least reliable.

 Given a function $H:\mathcal X\to \mathbb{R}_{\ge 0}$ that measures some notion of uncertainty (e.g., predictive entropy), we rely on pseudo-labels when $H(x)$ is small and randomize otherwise.
 Given a threshold $u \in \mathcal U$, define, for $x\in\mathcal X$, the quantity